 Under Open Banking Consumer Data refers to certain information held by an organisation (such as a bank) that relates to a customer and is covered by the Consumer Data Right (CDR) legislation.
 It includes, but is not limited to, contact information, the types of product(s) held by the consumer, account details, transaction history and loan repayment history.

 Open Banking has already started in Australia and is being rolled out progressively across the banking sector.
-At this stage, the major banks (ANZ, Westpac, NAB and CBA – and including BOQ and BankWest) have been required to share Consumer Data with major banks launching phase 1 in July 2020.
-Smaller and mutual banks will launch via a phased approach in accordance with the Australian Competition and Consumer Commission (ACCC).
+On 1 July 2020 , the major banks (ANZ, Westpac, NAB and CBA – and including BOQ and BankWest) commenced consumer data sharing, allowing eligible customers to share their data for in-scope products with Accredited Data Recipients.
+Smaller and mutual banks will launch via a phased approach in accordance with the ACCC.
 Eventually all banks will be part of the open banking scheme.

-Whether you are an existing Australian Unity Bank customer or just making an enquiry about the products Australian Unity offers, from 1 October 2020 you will be able to access our specially dedicated product API portal to find out all about our credit and debit cards, deposit accounts and transaction accounts products (known as “Product Reference Data”).
-This is phase 1 of Open Banking for non-major banks with the following stages to be rolled out progressively.
+Whether you are an existing Australian Unity Bank customer or just making an enquiry about the products Australian Unity offers, you can access our specially dedicated product API portal to find out all about our credit and debit cards, deposit accounts, transaction accounts and home loan and personal loan products (known as “Product Reference Data”).
+Next stages rolling out progressively:

 Australian Unity is committed to your data security.
 Open Banking uses a number of security measures and controls to transmit personal banking data securely using standardised Application Programming Interfaces (APIs).
 Once Open Banking is fully operational any request to access your personal data must be initiated by you, the customer via the Australian Unity website, Internet Banking platform or Mobile Application.